1. The Permit holder shall, at all times, remain an accredited or

 (c) any unintended effects of the dealings authorised by the

-Note: The Act requires, for the purposes of the above condition,
+Note: It requires, for the purposes of the above condition,

 i. the Permit Holder will be taken to have become aware of